Snezhya/portof/README.md

 # Hu Tao Inspired Developer Portfolio

-A highly professional, interactive, and aesthetic developer portfolio website inspired by Hu Tao from Genshin Impact.
+A highly interactive, and aesthetic developer portfolio website inspired by Hu Tao from Genshin Impact.
 Built to be a modern React application utilizing Vite, TailwindCSS, and Framer Motion, delivering premium interactive features and smooth animations.

 ## 🚀 Features